Gamepr023/cse15l-lab-reports/Week_1_Lab_Report.md

 ![image](TerminalScreenshot.png)

-Then pressing the down arrow next to the plus sign here, and selecting *Git Bash*.
+Then press the down arrow next to the plus sign here, and select *Git Bash*.

 ![image](GitBashTerminalScreenshot.png)

+## **Step 3: Connecting to the Account**
+In the terminal make sure to type:

+`$ ssh cs15lwi23___@ieng6.ucsd.edu`

+The dollar sign will be there already and remember to replace the blank space with your own account details.